 I’m an almond lover, so it was such a treat (literally!) to receive an email from the Almond Board of California sharing some of the winners of their recent Nutrition Pros Know Best Almond Challenge.
 I was even more delighted when I discovered that one of the almond-based recipes that they shared with me was from my dear friend, Cheryl of Gluten-Free Goodness and Harris Whole Health.
-Her Intense Chocolate Almond Bites caught my eye when she first posted them on her blog.
+Her gluten-free Intense Chocolate Almond Bites caught my eye when she first posted them on her blog.
 I don’t know about you, but every word of her recipe title speaks to me!
-The Almond Board also shared this Orange Almond Cake recipe from Laura Uyemura.
+The Almond Board also shared this gluten-free Orange Almond Cake recipe from Laura Uyemura.
 Having previously shared my own recipe for Double Chocolate Clementine Cake, which featured almond flour in addition to clementines, my own love of the combination of almonds and oranges is well known.
 Even without a chocolate factor, Laura’s recipe (shown further down) looks absolutely scrumptious!

 - 4 large egg yolks